amundsen-io/amundsen/databuilder/docs/models.md

 #### Description
 This is used to provide users a way to find out what job/application is responsible for writing to this dataset.
-Currently the model assumes the application has to be in airflow, but in theory it could be generalized to other orchestration frameworks.

 #### Extraction
 TODO